 In a large pot, melt the butter over medium-high heat.
 Add the leeks and shallots and cook, stirring, for 1 minute.
 Reduce heat to medium-low, cover and keep on cooking, stirring once in a while, for 4 minutes.
 Add chicken broth, roasted parsnips, diced pears, bay leaf, thyme and maple syrup.
 Stir well.
 Bring to a boil, then reduce heat to simmer, uncovered, for 30 minutes.
 Remove pot from heat, remove the bay leaf and let the soup cool a little.

 Use an immersion blender to purée the soup finely, or cool slightly and purée in batches in a standing blender, transferring pureed soup back to a clean pan on low heat.
 Incorporate the cream, taste the soup and adjust the seasoning, if needed.
 Keep warm on the lowest heat while you prepare the scallops.

-To serve, ladle the soup in warm shallow bowls and add about 3 seared scallops per bowl.
-Sprinkle with best quality olive oil and sprouts, if desired.
+To serve, ladle the soup in warm shallow bowls and add one seared scallops per bowl.
+Sprinkle with drops of best quality olive oil, cracked black pepper and sprouts, if desired.
 Serve immediately.

 Recipe Credit: Adapted from Coup de Pouce magazineYum